advancedresearch/max_tree/README.md

 that do not have any children with equal maximum utility, one must pay careful attention to the semantics of achieving that goal.

-In the sense that a global maximum is rearched, it makes no sense to do so if e.g. the world ends and there nothing left to do.
+In the sense that a global maximum is reached, it makes no sense to do so if e.g. the world ends and there nothing left to do.

 Reaching infinite utility in an infinitesimal of time does not